 A big Winns Primary School thankyou to all the parents and carers that have been busy sending in photos of your children engaged in a mind-boggling range of activities during our time at home.
-We will be refreshing the gallery page over the Easter Break and we will share your children's photos so that their friends can see how busy they have been while staying safe and healthy.
+We will be refreshing the gallery page on a regular basis and will share your children's photos so that their friends can see how busy they have been while staying safe and healthy.

-Many of you have been busy reading, listening to audiobooks, drawing, colouring and making some fantastic creations.
+Many of you have been busy reading, listening to the stories on our school website, drawing, colouring, planting and making some fantastic creations.
 See some of the brilliant examples below.
 Keep the photos coming in folks.
 Thank you one and all - including all those hardworking mums, dad and carers.
 You are all heroes!